Astounding Amaryllis Flowers Blooming in So California August Heat

 You Say Aeonium I Say Echeveria Succulent Plant; It Is Blooming For #FloralFriday

-Here is an update on the flowing succulent plant in my garden.
-My Complete Book of Cactus and Succulent volume is telling me this is an aeonium haworthii and even includes a photo.
-Most of the aeoniums I see have flat leaves and tend to look like a plate on the end of a stick.
+Here is an update on the flowing succulents in my garden.
+My Complete Book of Cactus and Succulents volume is telling me this is an aeonium haworthii and even includes a photo.
+Most of the aeonium succulents I see have flat leaves and tend to look like a plate on the end of a stick.
 Read More…

 Flowering Lavender Herb Plants in My Sunny, Dry Southern California Garden